alchemyplatform/aa-sdk/site/package-overview.md

 ## [`aa-accounts`](/packages/aa-accounts/)

-This packages provides various implementations of `BaseSmartContractAccount` for interacting with different Smart Accounts.
+This packages provides various implementations of `BaseSmartContractAccount` for interacting with different smart accounts.
 This package is not required to use `aa-core` or `aa-alchemy`.
-If you want to use your own Smart Account implementation, you can do so by following the guide ["Using Your Own Account"](/smart-accounts/accounts/using-your-own).
+If you want to use your own smart account implementation, you can do so by following the guide ["Using Your Own Account"](/smart-accounts/accounts/using-your-own).

-If you'd like to use a Smart Account that is not supported by this package, you can implement `BaseSmartContractAccount` yourself and use it with `aa-core` or `aa-alchemy`
+If you'd like to use a smart account that is not supported by this package, you can implement `BaseSmartContractAccount` yourself and use it with `aa-core` or `aa-alchemy`

-For details on contributing your own Smart Account implementation, see the [aa-accounts contribution guide](/packages/aa-accounts/contributing).
+For details on contributing your own smart account implementation, see the [aa-accounts contribution guide](/packages/aa-accounts/contributing).

-To see all of the Smart Accounts that are supported by this package, see the [aa-accounts documentation](/packages/aa-accounts/).
+To see all of the smart accounts that are supported by this package, see the [aa-accounts documentation](/packages/aa-accounts/).

 ## [`aa-ethers`](/packages/aa-ethers/)